AnandK27/PlinkoStat/README.md

-# PlinkoStat : Statitics of a Plinko Board (ECE 225A)
+# PlinkoStat: Statistics of a Plinko Board (ECE 225A)

  ### Authors
  - Anand Kumar